Ashut22/Elevate-Labs-Task-1/README.md

 # 🚢 Titanic Dataset Preprocessing

-A Python-based preprocessing pipeline for the [Titanic dataset](https://www.kaggle.com/c/titanic/data), designed to clean and prepare data for machine learning tasks such as predicting passenger survival.
+A Python-based preprocessing pipeline for the [Titanic dataset](https://www.kaggle.com/c/titanic/data), designed to clean and prepare data for varoius useful purpose.

 ---